Windows 7 was released over a decade ago which was able to repair the damage of reputation and credibility done by the Vista debacle.

 Create Windows 7 Bootable USB/DVD

-After you are done downloading the OS, it is now time to create a Windows 7 bootable.
+After you are done downloading the OS, it is time to create a Windows 7 bootable.
+The process will take a couple of minutes to complete.

 When you have to install Windows 7 on a different or several PCs, it is important to create a bootable disc or drive.